Sean Hannity: Views

+Donald Trump

 Candidacy of Donald Trump

 Hannity is known for his pro-Trump coverage.
 According to The Washington Post, "Hannity's comeback coincided with his early, eager embrace of his fellow New Yorker ...
 Trump attacked the Gold Star father, and Hannity stood by him.
 Trump went after a federal judge of Mexican descent, and Hannity backed him.
 After the Access Hollywood tape emerged of Trump making lewd comments about inappropriate sexual behaviour towards women, Hannity continued to defend him: 'King David had 500 concubines, for crying out loud.'"
 After the inauguration, the first interview the new president gave to a cable news channel was conducted by Hannity.
 Hannity additionally defended the Trump administration's false claim that Trump's inauguration crowd was the biggest ever.

-Hannity has been criticized as being overly favorable to the candidacy of Donald Trump, and granting Trump more airtime than other presidential candidates during the 2016 primaries.
+Hannity has been criticized as being overly favorable to the candidacy of Trump and granting him more airtime than other presidential candidates during the 2016 primaries.
 Hannity, for instance, let Trump promote the false claim that Rafael Cruz, father of Trump's rival presidential candidate Ted Cruz, was involved in the John F. Kennedy assassination.
 He admitted to favoring Republican candidates, though without indicating a preference for Donald Trump over Ted Cruz.
 According to Dylan Byers of CNN, Hannity during interviews "frequently cites areas where he agrees with Trump, or where he thinks Trump was right about something, then asks him to expand on it", and "often ignores or defends Trump from criticism".

 Tensions between Cruz and Hannity appeared to reach a boiling point during a contentious April 2016 radio interview, during which Cruz implied Hannity was a "hardcore Donald Trump supporter" and Hannity responded by accusing Cruz of "throw[ing] this in my face" every time he asked a "legitimate question".
 Jim Rutenberg commented in August 2016 that Hannity is "not only Mr. Trump's biggest media booster; he also veers into the role of adviser," citing sources who said Hannity spent months offering suggestions to Trump and his campaign on strategy and messaging.
 Hannity responded to the report by saying, "I'm not hiding the fact that I want Donald Trump to be the next President of the United States. ...
 I never claimed to be a journalist."
 (In an article published in December 2017, Hannity said "I'm a journalist.
 But I'm an advocacy journalist, or an opinion journalist.")
 Hannity also appeared in a 2016 Trump campaign ad.
 Hannity has feuded with several conservatives who oppose Trump, including National Review's Jonah Goldberg, Wall Street Journal foreign affairs columnist Bret Stephens, and National Review editor Rich Lowry.